 At least, that's what's happening to In-N-Out Cleaners in Wichita, Kansas, which seems to have borrowed both its name and its logo from the iconic California burger chain.

 TMZ reports that the dry cleaner, which opened last September, is being sued for an undisclosed amount over its name and logo design.
-It's hard to argue with In-N-Out Burger (the edible version), because In-N-Out (the neatly pressed version) has copied everything from the red and yellow color scheme to the logo, with a yellow clothes hanger that leans at an almost identical angle to the burger slinger's yellow arrow.
+It's hard to argue with In-N-Out Burger (the edible version), because In-N-Out (the neatly pressed version) has copied everything from the red and yellow colour scheme to the logo, with a yellow clothes hanger that leans at an almost identical angle to the burger slinger's yellow arrow.

 According to TMZ, the Irvine, California-based chain was alerted to the copycat logo by disappointed customers who allegedly thought that one of its restaurants was opening in Kansas.
 It took the complaints seriously—and apparently called its lawyers.